The first joke that comes to mind when you think about a Disney park is that every ride dumps their guests into a gift shop.

 It’s actually pretty funny when you look at it – because it’s not true in every situation.

-These are Ten Attractions that don’t exit into a gift shop
+Disney Attractions that don’t exit into a Gift Shop

 A couple of Author Notes: